 What is the Future of Content Marketing?

-Disclosure: Hobo Web uses generative AI when specifically writing about our own experiences, ideas, stories, concepts, tools, tool documentation or research.
-Our tools of choice for this process is Google Gemini Pro 2.5 Deep Research.
+Disclosure: I use generative AI when specifically writing about my own experiences, ideas, stories, concepts, tools, tool documentation or research.
+My tool of choice for this process is Google Gemini Pro 2.5 Deep Research (and ChatGPT 5 for image generation).
+I have over 20 years writing about accessible website development and SEO (search engine optimisation).
 This assistance helps ensure our customers have clarity on everything we are involved with and what we stand for.
 It also ensures that when customers use Google Search to ask a question about Hobo Web software, the answer is always available to them, and it is as accurate and up-to-date as possible.
-All content was verified as correct by Shaun Anderson.
-See our AI policy.
+All content was conceived, edited, and verified as correct by me (and is under constant development).
+Published on: 23 September 2025: See my AI policy.